logo

 Now conditions are starting to stabilize: flows are settling into a very manageable pattern of 10,000-16,000 cfs, and tributaries are rapidly falling and clearing.
 Weather looks favorable for a brown trout bite heading towards the weekend, with cloudy skies Thursday and Friday, partially sunny Saturday and Sunday.
 Early next week it’s going to get clear and cold, so make sure you’re prepared with quality thermal gear.
 Wade fishermen can find solace on the North Fork in the afternoons, which are getting longer every week.
 Flows are down to minimum starting about 1pm, and easy access can be had at Quarry Park and Ackerman.
 Use an egg or worm pattern as an attractor, and add a Root Beer midge, Psycho midge, DW Whitetail midge, or Hunchback scud.

-The stripers in Norfork Lake are now in their summer pattern.
-We have been catching fish from 30' to 60' in large schools in the channels near bluff walls.
-The best bait has been mid-size gizzard shad 4 to 7 inches on a down line set just above the fish.
-The lake water temperature is 80 degrees.
-The thermocline is around 20' and the water below is very murky it will stay that way until the lake returns to its normal pool.
-Fishing has been good!
-Limits are being caught each day.
+When stripers in Norfork Lake are in their summer pattern, they can be caught from 30' to 60' in large schools in the channels near bluff walls.
+The best bait to try first can be mid-size gizzard shad 4 to 7 inches on a down line set just above the fish.
+The lake water temperature quickly gets to about 80 degrees.
+The thermocline is then around 20' and the water below is very murky.
+It can stay that way until the lake returns to its normal pool.
+Fishing is good!
+Catch your limit!

-My normal fishing pole routine is 2 float rods and 5 down rods.
-Currently, I'm fishing the main lake from Thumb Point to Hand Cove and the Dam Area.
+Try fishing the main lake from Thumb Point to Hand Cove and the Dam Area.
 This pattern should hold true well into September.
-The walleye have moved to their summer pattern.
-They will be feeding in the 28' to 32' range.
+The walleye move to their summer pattern.
+They feed in the 28' to 32' range.
 The best bite is usually from 8 to 11 am.
 Try long line trolling crankbaits and bottom bouncers set just off the bottom running spinners with night crawlers.

 P.S.
 The combined daily limit for largemouth, smallmouth and spotted bass is six.
 Largemouth and smallmouth bass must be at least 15 inches long to keep, and spotted bass must be at least 12 inches.
 There is no closed season for bass fishing on Norfork Lake, but bass caught from spawning beds in spring should be immediately released to allow them to complete their reproductive cycle.